Due: Mon Feb 4 11:59 pm

 The strategy we require for

 myuniq is to allocate the array for 100 entries as the initial estimate, and if/when that fills up, resize the array to add another 100 entries.
-Repeat as needed.
+Then repeat this as needed.

 myuniq program concerns proper memory handling.
 By the time you are done with this assignment, you will be a heap master!

 - Memory errors.
 This is by far the most important reason to have Valgrind on the job.
-If Valgrind is reporting errors, these are Red Alert and require your immediate attention.
+If Valgrind is reporting errors, they need your immediate attention.

 total heap usage: 10 allocs, 10 frees, 888 bytes allocated